bromiley/morning-read/README.md

 Welcome to the Morning Read repository.
 The Morning Read is a daily post where I discuss and recommend a white paper, blog post, chapter of a book, or some sort of text I find useful for DFIR analysts.

 The purpose of this repository is to source and preserve recommended readings, in case linked resources are moved in the future.
+Post lists will be archived monthly, and moved to respective files.

 ### February 2017